Localizing ClickOnce Applications

 Downloading satellite assemblies on demand differs slightly from downloading other types of assemblies on demand.
 For more information and code examples on how to enable this scenario using the Windows SDK tools for ClickOnce, see Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API.

 You can also enable this scenario in Visual Studio.
-Also see Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer or Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer.
+For more information, see Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer and Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer and Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer and Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer and Walkthrough: Downloading Satellite Assemblies on Demand with the ClickOnce Deployment API Using the Designer.

 A satellite assembly will be used for a Windows Forms application only if the CurrentUICulture property for the main thread of the application is set to the satellite assembly's culture.
 Customers in local markets will probably already be running a localized version of Windows with their culture set to the appropriate default.